This post may contain affiliate links. Please read our disclosure policy.

-- This mini baked feta appetizer is the perfect size for one or two people.
+- Perfectly Portioned: A small batch baked feta appetizer that’s just right for one or two people.

 Ingredients

-- Remove the dish from the oven and add the olives, feta, and dried rosemary.
-Bake for an additional 10 minutes.
+- Remove the dish from the oven.
+Add the olives, feta, and dried rosemary.

-- Serve with a small loaf of french bread, homemade tortilla chips, or pita.
+Serve warm with a small loaf of French bread, homemade tortilla chips, or pita.

 Expert Tips